Understand your Excess

-An Excess, with any insurance policy, is the amount which the policyholder will have to pay towards the total cost of a claim.
-Excesses come in two different shapes and sizes: compulsory (applied by insurers) and voluntary (accepted by policyholders usually in return for a discount from the premium).
+An excess is the amount which the policyholder will have to pay towards the total cost of a claim.
+Excesses come in two varieties: compulsory (applied by insurers) and voluntary (accepted by policyholders usually in return for a discount from the premium).

 What is car insurance excess, how does it work, and when will I pay it?